 Growth in foreign-born population 2000-2010

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
 Kansas will need to fill 80,000 STEM jobs by 2018, but the state’s ability to produce a skilled workforce has lagged behind this growing demand.
 Immigrants have been helping to close the shortfall in these areas.
 The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
 This translates into a huge employment boost for Kansas, a state where, in 2010, 15.4 percent of STEM workers with an advanced degree was a foreigner.
-Additionally, more than half of all STEM graduates at the most research-intensive universities are foreign born.
-Nearly four out of every five engineering PhDs are temporary or permanent residents.
+Additionally, more than half of all STEM graduates at the most research-intensive universities are foreign born, and nearly four out of every five engineering PhDs are temporary or permanent residents.
 From 2006 to 2012, immigrant founders of engineering and technology companies employed roughly 560,000 workers and generated an estimated $63 billion in sales.

 The federal government limits new H-1B temporary work visas for private sector workers at 65,000 per year, and there are only an additional 20,000 new H-1B visas available to individuals with US advanced degrees.
 This means far more skilled workers are waiting for US visas than can be admitted under current law, and many students who graduate here have no clear path to stay in America.
 Fixing this broken system will be critical to ensuring Kansas’ continued growth and competitiveness.

 Share of Science/Engineering graduate students who were temporary or permanent residents (2009): 51.0%